A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Methodology

 Model fitting, parameter tuning and model evaluation must be computed on different data.
 In this paper, we use a ten-fold nested cross validation, which is a method for model training, tuning and evaluation that is shown to provide an approximately unbiased estimate of the true model error \cite{v}.
 The data are divided into ten folds, that are used in turn as a test set to evaluate the model trained in the other nine folds.
 The mean of the evaluation measure obtained in the ten test folds is regarded to be the performance of the model.

 In each of the ten repetitions, the collected data from the nine training folds are again divided into tree folds to pursue a cross validated randomized search for tuning the parameters of the XGBoost model.
 The model is trained on two parts of the data with different combinations of parameters and evaluated on the third, which is repeated for all three folds.
 The parameters that give the best mean performance over all three folds are chosen.
-Five parameters are tuned with four settings for each of the parameters, where the settings are sampled from a distribution of possible values shown in Table \ref{tab:parameters}.
-This means that a total of 20 random combination of parameters are evaluated. \textit{n\_estimators} is the number of decision trees in the model, that we indicated with $K$ in the equations in Section \ref{sec_class}. \textit{reg\_lambda} and \textit{min\_split\_loss} are the regularization parameters $\lambda$ and $\gamma$, respectively. \textit{subsample} is the ratio of the data that is used in the data subsampling mentioned earlier.
-Finally, \textit{learning\_rate} is $\nu$, the step size shrinkage used at each boosting step.
+Five parameters are tuned with four settings for each of the parameters, where the settings are sampled from a distribution of possible values shown in Table~\ref{tab:parameters}.
+This means that a total of 20 random combination of parameters are evaluated.
+A uniform distribution was selected for all parameter samplings, since we have no prior knowledge of the true best parameters. \textit{n\_estimators} is the number of decision trees in the model, that we indicated with $K$ in the equations in Section~\ref{sec_class}. \textit{reg\_lambda} and \textit{min\_split\_loss} are the regularization parameters $\lambda$ and $\gamma$ respectively, \textit{subsample} is the ratio of the data that is used in the data subsampling mentioned earlier, and \textit{learning\_rate} is $\nu$, the step size shrinkage used at each boosting step.